mfenig1013/symphProblem/README.md

-symphony problem class

 symphProblem.py contains a 'problem' class meant to be used with the COIN-OR/Symphony Mixed-Integer Linear Program solver [1,2] binaries [3].
-It is used to write a text-based MILP model in the CPLEX LP format [4].
-The class manages human-readable variable names that may be long and/or have substring issues automatically and also manages calling the Symphony binaries to obtain problem solutions.
+The class is inherited to create a user-defined text-based MILP model in the CPLEX LP format [4].
+The class manages human-readable variable names that may be long and/or have substring issues.
+It also manages calling of the Symphony binaries to obtain problem solutions and store them within the class for user by other objects/processes.

 symphProblem_example.py - An example pattern for creating a simple mixture problem and reporting on the solution symphProblem_tests.py - Tests